 OVERVIEW If you are interested in the Greeks and Romans, their stories, their culture and what they achieved, but would rather read about them in English, then you will enjoy classical civilisation, which involves the study of different aspects of the Greek and Roman world.
 There is no need for any knowledge of the Greek or Latin language.
-You should have the chance to visit the Roman Baths in Bath and also the British Museum in London over the two years.
-There are also occasional opportunities for theatre visits to see Greek and Roman plays in translation.
-In 2022, the department led a GCSE and A Level classics trip to Rome, and we hope to run a similar trip to Athens.
+In 2022, the department led a GCSE and A Level classics trip to Rome, and in 2023 to Greece; we hope to run a trip to Rome and Pompeii in 2025.
 COURSE OUTLINE The course comprises two main components.
 Firstly, there is a thematic study focusing on myth and religion.
 You will look at a variety of aspects within this fascinating topic.
 You will learn about the role of the gods and heroes in the founding of Athens and Rome, analyse how religion affected everyday life, and read and explore some of the most famous myths, such as the tales of the underworld and Hercules.
 The material studied for this component will be taken from literature as well as from visual sources such as pictures of temples, statues, and pots.
 Secondly, there is a study of literature and culture focusing on Roman city life.
 This subject will give you the chance to explore how life was lived in ancient Rome, including such topics as the structures of the family and the houses they lived in, slave ownership, and entertainments such as gladiatorial combat and chariot racing.
-This gives us a chance to consider both the amazing sophistication of the Roman society but also its barbarity.
+This leads us to consider both the amazing sophistication of the Roman society but also its barbarity.
 The topic is approached not only through archaeological evidence both from Pompeii and Rome, but also through the lively accounts by Roman authors of their own experiences.
 METHOD OF EXAMINATION Assessment for the two components is by examination at the end of the course.
 Each component is worth 50% of the total GCSE.
 The papers are focused on analysing evidence and responses range from single word answers to short essays.
 EXAM BOARD AND ENTRY OCR GCSE Classical Civilisation J199 NEXT STEPS The study of classical civilisation at GCSE helps to prepare you for the A Level classical civilisation course as well as other subjects that benefit from written analysis of extracts and other resources as well as critically thinking about different sources of evidence.
 It provides an invaluable basis for the understanding and appreciation of Western culture, values and beliefs.
 CONTACT Mrs Emily Dunlop, Head of Classical Subjects ekjd@exeterschool.org.uk